Korean War Legacy Project

 G.I.
 Bill Benefits

 John Jefferies shares that he used his G.I.
-Bill benefits to receive a Master's degree in hospital administration at the University of Minnesota.
-He recounts the route he took to landing successful employment over the years.
-He is thankful for the G.I.
-Bill and comments on how his time in the military and serving during the war helped prepare him for his career.
+Bill benefits to earn a Master's degree in hospital administration from the University of Minnesota.
+He recounts the journey he took to secure successful employment over the years.
+He expresses gratitude for the G.I.
+Bill and reflects on how his military service during the war helped prepare him for his career.

 Share YouTube: